 Sushi is visibly delightful.
 Rice barrels embracing fresh fish and colorful vegetables, wasabi and gari, are comfort food to me.

 Soon this treat will also be available at a beautifully restored space in Over The Rhine at Kaze.
 Located on 14th and Vine, chef/co-owner Hideki Harada will draw upon his training in Osaka to serve sushi and Japanese and Asian-inspired dishes.
 I can’t wait!
 Until then, enjoy iSPYCINCY’s great summary here.

-In Ohio, we’ve had our fill of political speeches and commercials, and of closed roads and secret service barricades.
-Post-election silence is just around the bend.
-Regardless of your choice – vote.
+In Ohio, we’ve had our fill of political speeches and commercials, of closed roads and secret service barricades.
+Thankfully, post-election silence is just around the bend.

 The first year women were allowed to vote in the USA my grandmother cast her ballot.
-Never forgetting a vote is a privilege not a right; Grandma took her children with her to vote.
-Years later, my Mom took her little girls behind the curtain of the election booth.
-My sister has done the same.
+Never forgetting a vote is a privilege not a right; Grandma took her young daughter with her to vote.
+Years later, my Mom’s girls joined her in the election booth, and my sister has done the same.

 Your voice matters.
 Vote!

-I recently visited the Cincinnati Hive (office), where I learned first hand how the company has formalized participation in word-of-mouth marketing.
-Anyone can sign up to be an Agent, and will receive products to review and to share with their social network.
+I recently visited the Cincinnati Hive, where I learned first hand how the company has formalized participation in word-of-mouth marketing.
+Anyone who signs up to be an Agent, will receive free products to review and to share with their social network.

-It’s social marketing genius.
-Marketers gain valued shopper data and advocacy from consumers they may not otherwise reach.
-BuzzAgents influence – and their friends, families and colleagues enjoy experiencing new products from global brands, and knowing their voices are heard.
-It’s a win-win.
-I’m in!
+BuzzAgents gain influence – and their friends, families and colleagues enjoy experiencing new products from global brands, knowing if they share feedback their voices are heard.

 On July 4th, I view fireworks with the two most important people in the world to me.